How Tassomai works, and what your child needs to do

 If you’re a parent who’s just set up a Tassomai account for their child, here are some tips to help get off to a great start.

-After you’ve created your child’s account, we’d suggest making sure that on the first day they do all the “Quick Start Quizzes” at a minimum - these make sure that they have started every topic, and the wheel is entirely coloured in.
+After you’ve created your child’s account, we’d suggest making sure that on the first day they complete their Daily Goal.